 In April 2014, Shehadeh was the lead author of an ASUCD divestment resolution that called upon the University to “undertake practices of corporate social responsibility” by divesting whatever financial holdings it possessed in “corporations that aid in the Israeli occupation of Palestine and illegal settlements in Palestinian territories, violating both international humanitarian law and international human rights.”
-Specifically, the resolution targeted three companies: (a) Caterpillar, which, according to Shehadeh, “provides the Israeli army with bulldozers used to demolish Palestinian property”; (b) G4S PLC, “a security company [that] provides equipment, personnel, surveillance and maintenance services that contribute to human rights violations against the Palestinian people”; and (c) Veolia Environnement, which “has subsidiaries that hold permits to transfer waste from Israel into occupied Palestinian territories.”
+Specifically, the resolution targeted three companies: (a) Caterpillar, which, according to Shehadeh, “provides the Israeli army with bulldozers used to demolish Palestinian property”; (b) G4S PLC, “a security company [that] provides equipment, personnel, surveillance and maintenance services that contribute to human rights violations against the Palestinian people”; and (c) Veolia Environnement, which “has subsidiaries [that] hold permits to transfer waste from Israel into occupied Palestinian territories.”

-When an evenly divided student senate failed to approve Shehadeh’s divestment resolution, Shehadeh co-authored an opinion piece in The California Aggie, UC Davis’s official campus newspaper.
+When an evenly divided student senate failed to approve Shehadeh’s divestment resolution, Shehadeh co-authored a May 19, 2014 opinion piece titled “Justice Delayed” in The California Aggie, UC Davis’s official campus newspaper.
 The article lamented that the ASUCD had given “a stamp of approval” to “the University of California’s decision to invest in … companies that profit from the demolition of Palestinian-civilian structures, the ongoing Israeli settlement and colonization of Palestinian land, the detention and torture of Palestinian political prisoners, and the construction of the apartheid wall that runs through occupied Palestinian territory.”
 “The outcome of this vote,” added Shehadeh and his fellow authors, “implicitly suggests that ASUCD cares more about the feelings of pro-Israeli students than it cares about the feelings of Palestinian students” who “stand in solidarity with the oppressed,” and more than it cares about “the application of human rights or corporate accountability.”
-“Furthermore,” said Shehadeh et al, “the message understood by this vote is that the tears of the anti-divestment community are worth more than Palestinian blood.”
+“Furthermore,” said Shehadeh et al., “the message understood by this vote is that the tears of the anti-divestment community are worth more than Palestinian blood.”

 In January 2015, Shehadeh co-authored a second divestment resolution; this one passed in the student senate by a margin of 8-2-2.
 However, both the chancellor and the president of UC Davis promptly issued statements indicating that pro-divestment resolutions did not reflect the position of UC Davis or the University of California system.
 Then, in February 2015, a six-person panel of the University’s Court of Associated Students ruled in favor of one Jonathan Mitchell, who had filed a case with the court charging that ASUCD had failed to abide by the requirements of its own constitution in passing the January resolution.
 As the Times of Israel reports: “The court ruling found that any legislation passed by the senate, even those on politically related issues, ‘can and must be primarily concerning student welfare’” – a threshold which the ASUCD divestment resolution failed to meet.